dtamien/dtamien/README.md

 Hi 👋 Welcome to my GitHub!
 =======================

-My name is Damien, I'm currently an AI R&D intern at Exxact Robbotics
+My name is Damien, I'm currently an AI R&D intern at Exxact Robotics
 -------------------------------------------------------------------

 * 🌍  I'm based in Epernay, France